Company Logo - Home Link

 10:45 am

-One of the groups of ‘old’ guards - those who are done with their shifts - who have been stationed at St James's Palace, will form up in Friary Court.
+One of the groups of Old Guard (those soldiers who are finishing work for the day), who have been stationed at St James's Palace, will form up in Friary Court.

 They will then leave the Palace in a formation and head down the Mall toward Buckingham Palace.